rapdos-s/42-Ready-Set-Boole/README.md

 - After processing, the stack must contain exactly one value.
   - If not, throw an exception.
   - Otherwise, return the final result.

+ex04
+Time complexity: O(2^n * m) where n is the number of variables and m is the length of the formula.
+Space complexity: O(m + n) where n is the number of variables and m is the length of the formula.

+- Validate input
+  - Convert formula to uppercase.
+  - Ensure only valid characters: `A–Z`, `! & | ^ > =`.
+  - Throw an exception if an invalid character is found.

+- Extract variables
+  - Collect all distinct uppercase letters `A–Z`.
+  - Sort them in alphabetical order.

+- Generate combinations
+  - For `n` variables, generate all `2^n` possible binary combinations.

+- Evaluate each row
+  - For each combination:
+    - Replace variables in the formula with the current values.
+    - Evaluate using `eval_formula`.
+    - Store the result.

+- Print table
+  - Print header: variable names followed by a result column (`=`).
+  - Print each row with variable values and the corresponding result, formatted as in the example.